AuReMe/esmecata/README.md

 ├── taxonomy_diff.tsv
 ````

 The `cluster_founds` contains one tsv file per taxon name used by EsMeCaTa.
 So multiple `observation_name` can be represented by a similar taxon name to avoid redundancy and limit the disk space used.
 These files contain the clustered proteins The first column contains the representative proteins of a cluster and the following columns correspond to the other proteins of the same cluster.
-The first protein occurs two time: one as the representative member o.f the cluster and a second time as a member of the cluster.
+The first protein occurs two time: one as the representative member of the cluster and a second time as a member of the cluster.

 The `computed_threshold` folder contains the ratio of proteomes represented in a cluster compared to the total number of proteomes associated with a taxon.
-If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteoems are represented in the cluster.
+If the ratio is equal to 1, it means that all the proteomes are represented by a protein in the cluster, 0.5 means that half of the proteomes are represented in the cluster.
 This score is used when giving the `-t` argument.

 The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each taxon name.
 To save disk space, it is recommended to delete it with the option `--remove-tmp`.